Header Photo by mroach / CC BY-SA 2.0

 Photo by tuchodl / CC BY 2.0

 We all know the star of the Thanksgiving Day show is the turkey!
-Your turkey might have come from one of these top turkey producing states: Minnesota, North Carolina, Missouri, Arkansas, and Virginia*
+Your turkey might have come from one of these top turkey producing states: Minnesota, North Carolina, Arkansas, Indiana and Missouri*

 Here are some fast turkey facts:

 Turkey is low in fat and high in protein

 It is a good source of iron, zinc, phosphorus, potassium and B vitamins